Experience the scientific side of Tenerife with a Teide Observatory visit

 - Bring some warm clothes in case the weather changes abruptly and to enter the interior of the telescopes.

 We ask that you be very punctual.
 Bear in mind that the Observatory is located at an altitude of 2,400 m and that you must travel on high mountain roads to reach it.
-Therefore, please make sure that you calculate well the time needed to reach the Observatory.
+Therefore, please make sure that you calculate well the time needed to reach the Tenerife Observatory.

 What should I do when I arrive?

-When you arrive at the TO, centre personnel will be waiting for you at the access gate to let you know what to do with the car or bus.
+When you arrive at the Tenerife Observatory, centre personnel will be waiting for you at the access gate to let you know what to do with the car(s) or couch(es).
 Please always follow the instructions you receive.

-Warnings during the visit
+Warnings during the Teide Observatory guided daytime visit

-- Smoke or drink
+- Smoke and eat

 - Throw away rubbish except where indicated